-Melbourne dietician Melanie McGrice and Sydney dietician Clare Collins, both spokespersons for the Dietitian’s Association of Australia, tell Babyology good food hygiene is the key to avoiding dangerous bacteria such as salmonella and listeria.
+Melbourne dietitian Melanie McGrice and Sydney dietitian Clare Collins, both spokespersons for the Dietitian’s Association of Australia, tell Babyology good food hygiene is the key to avoiding dangerous bacteria such as salmonella and listeria.

 She says home cooked and home prepared meals are always best and suggests expectant mums always use separate chopping boards to cut raw meats from the fruit and vegetables.

 Melanie says buying fruit whole (uncut) and washing it thoroughly is the best way to avoid any harmful bacteria.

 Clare says washing hands may seem like a given, but she urges busy mums to take the time to do this regularly and thoroughly.
 She also says temperature control is extremely important when it comes to keeping food free from the nasties.

 “Food that is supposed to be in the fridge should be kept in the fridge,” Clare advises.

 “Food that should be served hot, you can keep out of the danger zone if you serve it with steam rising that means it is above 70 degrees.
 Below four degrees is also the other safe temperature to aim for.”